 Touching up wooden stocks doesn’t have to be intimidating, and you certainly don’t need a gunsmith to handle it.
-Here are a few tips to get you started with the easier fixes.
+Here are a few tips to get you started with the easier fixes and finishes to that will protect your gun stock.

 1. Remove a Dent